ManticoreGamesInc/platform-documentation/README.md

 ## Related Repositories

 - [vscode-core](https://github.com/ManticoreGamesInc/vscode-core) - A [VS Code](https://code.visualstudio.com/) extension that provides basic autocomplete support for the Core Lua API. (public)
-- [external-editor-api-support](https://github.com/ManticoreGamesInc/external-editor-api-support) - Generates the `.luacompleterc` file in the `src/assets/api` directory. (private)
-- [LuaAPIDocumentation](https://github.com/ManticoreGamesInc/LuaAPIDocumentation) - Generates the API pages in `src/api/` as well as the index and enums pages and the `.luacheckrc` file. (private)
+- [LuaAPIDocumentation](https://github.com/ManticoreGamesInc/LuaAPIDocumentation) - Generates the API pages in `src/api/` as well as the index and enums pages and the `.luacheckrc` and `.luacompleterc` files. (private)
 - [mkdocs-material](https://github.com/ManticoreGamesInc/mkdocs-material) - Our fork of the [mkdocs-material](https://github.com/squidfunk/mkdocs-material/) theme.
 Included as a submodule. (public)

 ## Branch Structure